 Step 4 – Assemble the Tostadas

-Spread a layer of refried beans on each crisp tortilla, and sprinkle with shredded Mexican cheese.
+Spread a thin layer of refried beans on each crisp tortilla, and sprinkle with shredded Mexican cheese.
 Top with a generous spoonful of seasoned ground beef.

 Layer with shredded Romaine, pickled red onions, tomatoes and radish slices.
 Add crumbled Cotija or queso fresco.